Jokic, Nuggets outlast Suns 128-125 in OT; Booker sidelined - WHIZ News

 Phoenix star Devin Booker lasted only 4:20 in his return from a groin injury, scoring two points after getting 58 against New Orleans in his previous start.

 Jamal Murray tied it in regulation for Denver on a dunk with 10.7 seconds left.
-But it was Gordon’s OT dunk that propelled the Nuggets to the victory.
+But it was Gordon’s OT slam that helped propel the Nuggets to the victory.
 At first, he was called for an offensive foul, but a review determined that Landry Shamet was moving, awarding Gordon the basket and a free throw.

 Phoenix had a chance to tie it in the closing seconds of OT, only to throw away a pass.